aholachek/redux-usage-report/README.md

 # Redux Usage Report

-This library allows you to replace a generic object with a proxied object and track which parts of the object are accessed.
-It can help you which parts of the store are actually being used on various parts of a large Redux application.
+This library helps you understand and refactor a large redux store by tracking which parts of the store are being accessed in different parts of an app.

 It exports two functions: `generateReduxReport`, and the generic helper `trackObjectUse`.